John Burley: The Ludlow estates

 The Burley and Burnell estates in South Shropshire were closely entwined with those of Sir Richard Ludlow, a much more powerful landowner who had inherited eleven manors in Shropshire.
 For about a decade, until Ludlow's death late in 1390, Burley worked closely with him as one of his feoffees.
 For example, Burley was one of a group of feoffees whom Ludlow was licensed to appoint on 20 January 1383 in relation to lands at Hodnet and elsewhere, the aim being to ensure they passed to John Ludlow, Richard's brother, should he die sine prole, as he actually did.
 As a feoffee Burley exercised many of Ludlow's responsibilities and powers on his behalf.
 The register of John Gilbert, the Bishop of Hereford, shows that Burley jointly exercised the advowson of the church at Wistanstow, presenting Edmund de Ludlowe as rector on 6 August 1385.

 Edmund de Ludlow was also a feoffee of Sir Richard and presumably a close relative.
 John Burley also acted with him for more humble clients.
 For example, as feoffees they assisted Philip Herthale with the inheritance of a mere garden in Ashford Carbonell.
 However, things clearly did not go smoothly with Edmund and on 30 July 1390 Sir Richard replaced him with a chaplain, John de Stretton.
 Edmund was aggrieved and took his case to the Arches Court, which found in his favour.
 Subsequently, he alleged that Burley and Sir Richard's retinue had nevertheless physically expelled him from his benefice.
 Sir Richard died before the suit came to court: Edmund possibly prevailed, as someone of his name was also incumbent at Wistanstow later in the decade.

-Ludlow's inquisition post mortem at Shrewsbury in January 1391 showed that, despite his great wealth, technically he held no land at all in the county, as the king, Richard II, had licensed him to vest everything in Burley and other feoffees, a strategem that allowed him to avoid payment of impositions like feudal relief as well as free disposal of the properties according to his own wishes.
+Ludlow's inquisition post mortem at Shrewsbury in January 1391 showed that, despite his great wealth, technically he held no land at all in the county, as the king, Richard II, had licensed him to vest everything in Burley and other feoffees, a stratagem that allowed him to avoid payment of impositions like feudal relief as well as free disposal of the properties according to his own wishes.
 Ludlow had appointed three groups of feoffees to hold his properties in trust and Burley was a member of all three groups.
 On 8 February the king instructed his escheator in Shropshire to meddle no further with the Ludlow estates and remitted the feoffees' homages and fealties for 6s.
 8d.